-This is part two in our three-part series “weatherproofing your home for winter”.
-Last week we covered inspecting fireplaces, wood stoves and chimneys.
-We also discussed cleaning your gutters and roofs.
-Read last weeks blog post.
-This week we cover winterizing your house exterior, doors and windows.
+The first article covered, inspecting fireplaces, wood stoves and chimneys and also discussed cleaning your gutters and roofs.
+This article covers winterizing your house exterior, doors and windows.

 Get rid of leaves and rotting vegetation from around your home and its foundations.
 Also look for gaps and holes in the exterior of your home and squirt caulk or expanding foam insulation into them.
 If you don’t have the time hire a handyman to do this for you.

 If you have a wood supply, make sure it’s 20-30 feet away from the house and covered with a plastic tarp if it isn’t stored in a shed.